dsriseah/ursys/README.md

 Under Development

 * see [Closed Pull Requests](https://github.com/dsriseah/ursys/pulls?q=is:pr+is:closed) for an idea of what's new.
-The [Discussions](https://github.com/dsriseah/ursys/discussions) area also details current work in progress.
 * pending: import URSYS as a dependency into existing projects
 * pending: other [feature porting](https://github.com/dsriseah/ursys/wiki/Catalog-of-URSYS-Modules) candidates

-Check out the [Wiki](https://github.com/dsriseah/ursys/wiki) for detailed information about URSYS concepts.
-If you'd like to help test, see [First Install](https://github.com/dsriseah/ursys/wiki/Installation) instructions.
+Documentation

+* The [Wiki](https://github.com/dsriseah/ursys/wiki) and [Discussion](https://github.com/dsriseah/ursys/discussions) pages collects ongoing design thoughts.
+This codebase is very much a work in process.
-Questions?
+* Questions?
 Contact me via [Mastodon](https://opalstack.social/@dsri).